Shrimp and Avocado Tacos (Video)

 And we absolutely loved these tacos with slightly-spicy shrimp mixed with a tasty avocado-cilantro-lime mixture, and using my favorite low-carb tortillas for the taco shell.
 You could eat the shrimp and avocado taco mixture in lettuce cups too if you want a version that’s Keto, gluten-free, or South Beach Diet Phase One.
 Please don’t skip the squeeze of fresh lime added at the table that gave this the perfect little flavor boost!
 And I’d always want a little more Green Tabasco Sauce (affiliate link) on my tacos as well!

 Which Low-Carb Tortillas Did We Use?

-I’m a huge fan of Mission Carb Balance low-carb tortillas, and for this recipe I used the fajita size whole wheat tortillas, with 3 net carbs per tortilla.
+I’m a huge fan of Mission Carb Balance Low-Carb Tortillas (affiliate link), and for this recipe I used the fajita size whole wheat tortillas, with 3 net carbs per tortilla.
 (As always this company has not compensated me to mention their product and have no idea I’m writing about them.)